cypherpunk-academy/2064/en/092_2023_Linda, Robert and the Colonel.md

 Linda: "I can't say that now.
 But one they can't and don't want to refuse."

-The colonel leaned back: "Mh mh"
+The Colonel leaned back: "Mh mh"

-Linda: "Come on, let's go to the lyrics and then we'll visit the guy."
+Linda: "Come on, let's go to the lyrics, and then we'll visit the guy."

 About an hour later.

 Linda arranged the papers and said to Robert, "Come on, let's go!"
-Then to the colonel: "You wait here.
+Then to the Colonel: "You wait here.
 We'll warm him up a little first."

 They stood up and went through some corridors to the interrogation room.